 A VERY SPECIAL SHOUTOUT to Cassie Price and Stephanie Martin of Friends of Bay Minette (Alabama) for sharing the above resource link with us to add to our Teachers and Parents Resources page!
 Thank you!

 Education World “Happy Arbor Day: Tree Lessons” Many states — 34 in all — celebrate Arbor Day in April.
 Between Arbor Day and Earth Day, this month is a great time to branch out and include timely tree lessons in your curriculum.
-Why not go out on a limb!
-Included: Lessons on measuring trees, reading a color key map, creating tree silhouettes, and a “good behavior tree,” more.
+Why not go out on a limb?
+Included: Lessons on measuring trees, reading a color key map, creating tree silhouettes, and a “good behavior tree,” and more.

 Keep Indianapolis Beautiful – Nature eLearning WHY KIDS NEED NATURE: In a world of ever-advancing technology, demanding schedules, and more school time spent indoors, many children today find themselves disconnected from the natural world.
-The truth is that spending time outdoors in nature has been proven to be beneficial for children in almost all parts of their life.
-Not only does it help prevent obesity, reduce stress and build self-esteem, it can also help increase focus inside of the classroom, as well as improve cognitive functions, social skills, leadership, and collaboration.
+The truth is that spending time outdoors in nature has been proven to be beneficial for children in almost all parts of their lives.
+Not only does it help prevent obesity, reduce stress, and build self-esteem, it can also help increase focus inside of the classroom, as well as improve cognitive functions, social skills, leadership, and collaboration.
 Check out the activities on this site and experience the health and well-being benefits of connecting children to nature!

 The Morton Arboretum Can trees be used to teach science, math, reading, and writing principles?
 The answer: Yes!
 Gain the knowledge and skills needed to include nature education in your classroom and meet other learning objectives at the same time.
 Enroll in courses that count toward CPDUs, or browse the teacher resources to receive practical tools to incorporate nature into your daily lesson plans.